2025–2026 Iran–United States negotiations: Background

 Iran's nuclear program has been a focal point of international scrutiny for decades.
 Although the country suspended its formal nuclear weapons program in 2003, in December 2024, the UN nuclear watchdog IAEA reported enrichment to levels approaching weapons-grade.
-It also found an unprecedented stockpile of highly enriched uranium without a credible civilian purpose, giving Iran the capacity to produce enough fissile material for multiple bombs on short notice. and an unprecedented stockpile of highly enriched uranium without a credible civilian purpose, giving Iran the capacity to produce enough fissile material for multiple bombs on short notice.
+It also found an unprecedented stockpile of highly enriched uranium without a credible civilian purpose, giving Iran the capacity to produce enough fissile material for multiple bombs on short notice.
 The program has received external assistance, including from Pakistan and North Korea, with the latter supplying both missiles and uranium.
 In January 2025, the exiled opposition group National Council of Resistance of Iran (NCRI) alleged that Iran is developing long-range missiles under the IRGC, with ranges up to 3,000 km.
-Iran says its nuclear activities are purely peaceful.
-Senior adviser Kamal Kharrazi stated that Iran has the technical capacity to build nuclear weapons but is constrained by a fatwa issued by Khamenei, adding that this stance could change if the country’s existence were threatened.
+Iran said its nuclear activities were for peaceful purposes (the creation of nuclear energy).
+Senior adviser Kamal Kharrazi stated that Iran has the technical capacity to build nuclear weapons but is constrained by a fatwa issued by Ali Khamenei, adding that this stance could change if the country's existence were threatened.

 Analysts and researchers say that a nuclear-armed Iran poses significant global security risks and undermines the stability of the Middle East.
 IAEA chief Rafael Grossi warned that an Iranian nuclear weapon could trigger broad nuclear proliferation, as other countries, particularly in the Middle East, may seek similar capabilities in response.
 Concerns also exist that Iran's nuclear assets could fall into the hands of extremist factions due to internal instability or regime change.
 Additionally, Iran's success in acquiring nuclear weapons could encourage other regional powers to seek their own nuclear arsenals.
 The potential transfer of nuclear technology or weapons to radical states and terrorist organizations heightens fears of nuclear terrorism.
 Scholars argue that a nuclear-armed Iran could feel emboldened to increase its support for terrorism and insurgency—core elements of its strategy—while deterring retaliation through its newfound nuclear leverage.